-Beyond Language: Chaplains Established for the Local African Community
+Beyond Language: Chaplains Established for the Local African and Black Catholic Community

 The African priests of the diocese met with Bishop Gregory Parkes to discuss the spiritual care of the members of the local African community on October 25, 2024.